Rally Fades on Wall Street, Pulling Indexes Below Records

-Stocks were mostly higher on Wednesday, helped by big technology stocks, but news of tighter restrictions in New York State and California dented an early rally.
+Stocks closed mostly higher on Wednesday, helped by big technology stocks, but news of tighter restrictions in New York State helped dent an earlier rally.

-The Dow Jones Industrial Average was down 0.1%.
-The index was being dragged lower in part by American Express and Walt Disney, two stocks that shot up this week after news of a potentially successful vaccine sent travel, entertainment and tourism companies surging.
+The Dow Jones Industrial Average fell 23.29 points, or 0.1%, to 29,397.63.
+The index was dragged lower in part by American Express and Walt Disney, two stocks that shot up this week after news of a potentially successful vaccine sent travel, entertainment and tourism companies surging.
 The Dow declined shortly after news crossed that New York would put restrictions on bars, restaurants and gyms as COVID-19 infections rose in the state.

-The Nasdaq composite, meanwhile, was leading the market with a gain of 2%.

 Enthusiasm about the economy’s possible return to normal has vaulted stocks higher this week following encouraging, but incomplete data on a potential vaccine for COVID-19.
 That pushed investors to shift dollars out of the old winners of the stay-at-home, virus-wracked economy and into beaten-down stocks that have a brighter future if people feel comfortable again going outside their homes.

 Big Tech stocks had borne the brunt of this week’s dramatic reordering, but they clawed back some of those earlier losses.
-Microsoft rose 3%, erasing its loss for the week, for example.
-Amazon gained 3.1% to pare its weekly loss.
+Microsoft rose 2.6%, erasing much of its loss for the week, for example.
+Amazon gained 3.4% to pare its weekly loss.

 While several significant risks remain for Wall Street broadly, the optimistic case that investors are embracing is that one or more coronavirus vaccines could help corral the virus by the second half of next year, encouraging people to return to life as it was before the pandemic.